Families of Charleston church massacre victims reach an $88M settlement with the Justice Department - KTVZ

 The widow of the Rev. Clementa Pinckney thanked supporters and those involved in reaching the settlement.

-“Even though Clementa is not with us here physically, I know spiritually he is with us, and I know that he’s smiling down on us right now,” Jennifer Pinckney said Thursday.
+“Even though Clementa is not with us here physically, I know spiritually he is with us, and I know that he’s smiling down on us right now,” Jennifer Pinckney said.

 “He will be missed, along with all the others that didn’t survive that night.”